Thiền: Modern period

 Vietnamese Buddhism suffered from political oppression during the colonial era of French Indochina, both by pro-Confucian mandarins and French colonial policies.

 Modern Vietnamese Thiền was influenced by the Buddhist modernism of figures like Taixu and D. T. Suzuki, who saw Buddhism in terms of social and personal transformation, rather than in supernatural terms.
 During the 1930s, a Buddhist reform movement led by intellectual clergy of "engaged Buddhism" focused on non-violent social and political activities such as peacemaking, promotion of human rights, environmental protection, rural development, combatting ethnic violence, opposition to warfare, and support of women's rights.
 The modernization movement also protested against popular devotion, arguing that Buddhism should be "purified from superstition".
 In 1963, in response to a hostile government, Vietnamese Mahayana and Theravada Buddhists formed the Unified Buddhist Sangha.
 Thích Trí Quang led South Vietnamese Buddhists in acts of civil resistance in protest of the South Vietnamese government's repression of Buddhists during the "Buddhist crisis" of '63.

 Thiền master Thích Thanh Từ (1924–2022) is credited for renovating Trúc Lâm in Vietnam.
 He was one of the most prominent and influential Thiền masters of the 20th and early 21st century.
 He was a disciple of Master Thích Thiện Hoa.
 The most famous practitioner of modern Thiền Buddhism in the West was Thích Nhất Hạnh (1926–2022) who authored dozens of books and founded the Plum Village Monastery in France together with his colleague, Thiền Master bhikkhuni Chân Không.

-Another influential teacher in the West was Thích Thiên-Ân, who taught philosophy at University of California, Los Angeles and founded a meditation center in L.A.
+Other influential Vietnamese teachers in the West include Thích Thiên-Ân, who taught philosophy at University of California, Los Angeles and founded a meditation center in L.A, and Thích Thiện Tâm author of several books in English such as Buddhism of Wisdom & Faith: Pure Land Principles and Practice.